Expressive therapies: Music therapy

-Deroo's research focuses on the Black teenage girl, Noriah, who wrote the song named "Air I Breathe" in remembrance of her passing mother and sister.
+Deroo's research focuses on the Black teenage girl, Noriah, who wrote the song named "Air I Breathe" in remembrance of her late mother and sister.
 Through Noriah's story, Deroo tries to find the answer to how can youths tackle the nuanced implications of loss using creative expression.
 Noriah's experience shows that there can be many therapeutic possibilities with songwriting.
 By using eulogies in her songs, Noriah is able to communicate her bond with her lost ones through lyrics.
 As demonstrated with the composition of "Air I Breathe", while the memories of Noriah and her departed would eventually fade, "Air I Breathe" serves as a permanent reminder for Noriah to keep in mind the memories.
 During a speech in the university classroom, Noriah expressed her purpose in writing the song.
 “I wrote a song about the loss of my little sister and biological mother, back to back, and so much love I had for them, and what I couldn't get out.
 It was a way to get out the rest of the feeling that I had—telling that story to you directly, but I could sing it instantly.
 It was like a form of therapy” (Deroo).

 In addition, writing and sharing about lost can benefit the community who then can learn from the experiences that were previously private.
 As Ryden argues, audiences embrace the story as if they are their own, making meaning of the experience in their own ways.
 This idea was further demonstrated through the interaction between Noriah and Wendy.
 Being inspired by Noriah's song, Wendy entered the room with her own experience of loss.